-Debate on police use of force exposes two starkly different realities
+Policing debate exposes raw racial divides: ‘We don’t have all the same experiences.’

 Atterbeary, who chaired a House work group on reimagining policing in Maryland, said the use-of-force standard and other provisions in the omnibus bill sponsored by House Speaker Adrienne A. Jones (D-Baltimore) are in response to the experiences of Black and Brown residents in Maryland and across the country.

 She shared stories about her father, driving home from work in Montgomery County, being racially profiled and questioned about driving a “nice” car.
 And about her brother who was forced to lay face down on the pavement around the corner from their Howard County home while officers questioned why he was in the neighborhood.
+Her family tried to protect her from these stories, she told her colleagues, sharing them only after Floyd was killed.

-“We don’t have all the same experiences,” Atterbeary told her colleagues, trying to amplify her voice through a mask in the hushed chamber.
+“We don’t have all the same experiences,” Atterbeary said, trying to amplify her voice through a mask in the hushed chamber.
 “This is the experience of Black and Brown people in this country.”

 Under the legislation being considered in the House, police officers in Maryland would be required to prioritize de-escalation, use force only when necessary and use lethal force only as a last resort — when necessary to save lives or to prevent serious injury.